jez/jez.github.io/src/index.md

 2.  based in Pittsburgh, or
 3.  developing programming language-related tools.

-I've been lucky enough to work at a number of great companines:
+I've been lucky enough to work at a number of great companies:

 - [Stripe] - [Sorbet]

+  > Jan 2022 - ···

+  I'm once again working mainly on Sorbet (the type checker, not the compiler).
+  My current focus is improving Sorbet's performance on large codebases and the experience of using Sorbet within an editor.
+This involves moving from batch processing to a more incremental architecture, building a parser that's more tolerant of syntax errors, and building new language-aware, IDE-like features into Sorbet.

+- [Stripe] - [Sorbet Compiler]

+  > Jan 2020 - Dec 2021

+  I spent two years building the Sorbet Compiler, an experimental ahead-of-time compiler translating Ruby source code to machine code.
+The architecture of the compiler essentially used Sorbet as the compiler frontend, LLVM as the compiler backend, and the Ruby VM and it's C extension APIs as a language runtime.
+The Sorbet Compiler's main goal is improving latency on Stripe's live API traffic.

+- [Stripe] - [Sorbet]

-  > Aug 2018 - ···
+  > Aug 2018 - Dec 2019

-  I'm currently working on a static type checker for Ruby called Sorbet, developing new language features and rolling it out to Stripe's codebase.
-  Stripe has millons of lines of Ruby and hundreds of developers, so we see adding types to Ruby as a key way to improve developer productivity.
+  Starting in my second year at Stripe, I joined the team building Sorbet, a static type checker for Ruby.
+I developed new type system features for it, and ran large-scale code migrations to drive adoption of Sorbet in Stripe's codebase.
+Stripe has millions of lines of Ruby and hundreds of developers, so we see adding types to Ruby as a key way to improve developer productivity.

 - [Stripe] - [Stripe Elements]